yamill/react-native-inviewport/README.md

 # react-native-inviewport
-Sensor component for React-Native that notifies you when it goes in or out of the device viewport.
+Detect if component is in device viewport.
 I based this off: https://github.com/joshwnj/react-visibility-sensor with some slight modifications.

 <H2>Install</H2>